Apollo–Soyuz: Re-entry and aftermath

+Soyuz as seen from Apollo CM.

 The mission was considered a great success, both technically and as a public-relations exercise for both nations.
 The only serious problem was during reentry and splashdown of the Apollo craft, during which the crew were accidentally exposed to toxic monomethylhydrazine and nitrogen tetroxide fumes, caused by unignited reaction control system (RCS) hypergolic propellants venting from the spacecraft and reentering a cabin air intake.
 The RCS was inadvertently left on during descent, and the toxic fumes were sucked into the spacecraft as it drew in outside air.
 Brand briefly lost consciousness, while Stafford retrieved emergency oxygen masks, put one on Brand, and gave one to Slayton.
 The three astronauts were hospitalized for two weeks in Honolulu, Hawaii.
 Brand took responsibility for the mishap; because of high noise levels in the cabin during reentry, he believed he was unable to hear Stafford call off one item of the reentry checklist, the closure of two switches which would have automatically shut off the RCS and begun drogue parachute deployment.
 These procedures were manually performed later than usual, allowing the ingestion of the propellant fumes through the ventilation system.
+The ATSP was also the last crewed NASA mission to be recovered by the United States Navy until Artemis II in 2026.

 The ASTP was the final flight of an Apollo spacecraft.
 Immediately after the launch of the Apollo spacecraft, preparations began to convert LC-39B and the Vehicle Assembly Building at Kennedy Space Center for use by the Space Shuttle, the United States' next crewed spacecraft program.
 LC-39A had already been closed after the launch of Skylab.